alicemunsal/dohex/DoHex2.md

 ## Data-Oriented Design

+Data-Oriented Design (DOD) is gaining popularity in game development and is an alternative approach to the more traditional Object-Oriented Design (OOD)

 > The purpose of all programs, and all parts of those programs, is to transform data from one form to another.
 > -- Mike Acton